Pine Tree High School: Academics

 As of the 2011-2012 school year, Pine Tree High School performed similarly to other Texas schools regarding their TAKS scores.
 94% passed Reading ELA, 87% passed Math, 88% passed Science, 97% passed Social Studies, and overall 80% passed each test.
-The passing rate by race/ethnicity in 2012 was 85% White, 79% Hispanic, 60% African American, 99.9% Asian and no information on Pacific Islander/Native American.
 Regarding Commended TAKS Scores, 26% were commended in Reading ELA, 22% were commended in Math, 21% were commended in Science, 49% were commended in Social Studies, and overall 10% were commended in each test.
-The commended rate by race/ethnicity in 2012 was 14% White, 3% Hispanic, 2% African American, 40% Asian and no information on Pacific Islander/Native American with 10% of all students being commended.

-African Americans attended 92.6% of classes, Hispanics attended 92.5% of classes, Native Americans attended 95.7% of classes, Caucasians attended 93.2% of classes and, overall, students attended 93% of classes.
 30.4% of students graduated on the minimum plan, 69.6% of students graduated on the recommended plan, and 14% of students graduated on the special education plan, including the distinguished plan.
 15.4% of students took AP tests with 70.8% of students being at or above AP criteria.
 26% of students engaged in advanced courses or dual enrollment.
 The average ACT score of a Pine Tree student is 22.1, compared to the state average of 20.5.
 The average SAT score out on a 1600 scale is 1089, compared to the state average of 985.